Categories

 Australian vs. UK Safety Law

-This post, Blog: Australian vs. UK Safety Law compares the two approaches, based on my long experience of working on both sides.
+This post, Australian vs. UK Safety Law compares the two approaches, based on my long experience of working on both sides.

 Are you a safety professional thinking of emigrating from the UK to Australia?
 Well, I’ve done it, and here’s my BREXIT special guide!
 In this 45-minute video, The Safety Artisan looks at the similarities and differences between British and Australian safety practices.
 This should also help Aussies thinking of heading over to work in the UK and even, dare I say it, to the EU…